-We want to take an organized and transparent approach to this, so for your information, we will work on a number of programs, most notably:
+We want to take an organized and transparent approach to this, so for your information, we are working on a number of programs including:

 - Community Contributors: Engage active contributors for stronger participation

-- Community Issues: Respond to community issues and bugs in timely manner
+- Community Issues: Respond to community issues and bugs in a timely manner

 - Community Response: Respond to discussions in all channels